Georgian home and gardens

 Fir Hill, Droxford

-We have been the proud owners of this wonderful house since 2004 and worked on the renovations for more than 10 years, and which were completed in 2015.
+We were the proud owners of this wonderful house between 2004 and 2020 and worked on substantial renovations to Fir Hill for over 10 years, finishing in 2015.

 In writing this history of the house we have referred to some handwritten notes (sadly incomplete, since her notes were written on two sided paper and our photocopy contains only every other page) of the previous owner, Mrs Vida Schreiber, as well as to histories of Droxford written by Gordon Hope in 1980 and by Kenneth Ward in 1985.
-We have also received much needed help from the Rev Anthony Hulbert, whose family lived at Fir Hill from 1929 to 1954 and from Stuart Attrill of Droxford who has much local historical knowledge.
+We have also received much needed help from the Rev Anthony Hulbert, whose family lived at Fir Hill from 1929 to 1954 and from Stuart Attrill of Droxford who has much local historical knowledge and whose wife is a Westbrook, a family that has lived in Droxford for many generations and briefly owned Fir Hill in 1899.

 We have spent many happy hours in the Hampshire Records Office (‘HRO’) in Winchester and of course have also accessed the many helpful websites created by genealogical enthusiasts and others.
 We have visited local churches and inspected tombs and memorials.
 We have reviewed old wills and conveyancing documents.